ServiceWeaver/weaver/website/docs.md

 ![A screenshot of the Metrics Explorer](assets/images/cloud_metrics_1.png)

 All Service Weaver metrics are exported under the `custom.googleapis.com` domain.
-Query for `custom` to view these metrics and select the metric you're interested in.
+Query for `serviceweaver` to view these metrics and select the metric you're interested in.

 ![A screenshot of selecting a metric in Metrics Explorer](assets/images/cloud_metrics_2.png)